March 5-7, 2021

 These items are not allowed for camporee and should be left at home.
 Use of, or possession of, any of these things will result in immediate dismissal from camporee and may result in a call to law enforcement agents.
 Fireworks are not allowed in the camporee area except as an approved part of the camporee program.

 Sheath knives and knives with large blades (over 3”) are not permitted.
 Larger knives that are used for food preparation are allowed but should be left in the patrol cooking area and put away when not in use.

 - The buddy system is to be used at all times.

 - Low impact camping should be adhered to and Leave No Trace methods should be used.

-- Each unit is responsible for its own camping area, unit equipment, and meals other than Saturday lunch.
+- Each unit is responsible for its own camping area, unit equipment, and meals.

 - Each unit is responsible for its own trash/garbage.
 Please bring an adequate supply of trash bags.
-All trash/garbage must be removed from the campsite and placed in the park dumpster before you leave on Sunday.
+All trash/garbage must be removed from the campsite and placed in the dumpster departing camp on Sunday.

 - Be Prepared and have fun!